bhuiyan-chafi/sdn-docker/readme.md

 ## Next step is to create the Mininet Container

 For ONOS you just have to start the container because it doesn't come with an iterative shell or bash.
-The whole image is wrapped it binary files required to run the engine.
-For bazel and maven built, we have a different pipeline.
+The whole image is wrapped with necessary files required to run the engine.
+For bazel and maven built, we have a different pipeline(upcoming).

 ```bash
 ./docker-run.sh run_mininet